j-mark-hou/j-mark-hou.github.io/_posts/2025-08-14-policy_gradients.markdown

 - the advantage is the same as in GRPO: $$\hat{A}(x,y^i) = \frac{r(x,y^i) - \text{mean}\left[r(x,y^1),..., r(x,y^G)\right]}{\text{stdev}\left[r(x,y^1),..., r(x,y^G)\right]}$$
     - there was a bit of a weird mismatch in GRPO, where you had this likelihood ratio defined at the token level, but the advantage was at the sequence level

-Note that they normalize by the length of the output, because the raw sequence level likelihood ratio is going to be either 0-ish or infinity-ish since each output is tens of thousands of tokens, and when you aggregate up the per-token likelihood ratios things are invariably going to blow up in one direction or the other
+Note that they normalize by the length of the output, because the raw sequence level log likelihood ratio is going to be $$\pm \infty$$, as each output is up to tens of thousands of tokens, and when you aggregate up the per-token log likelihood ratios things are invariably going to blow up in one direction or the other:

 $$
 s(\theta \mid x,y^i)
 = \left(\frac{\pi_{\theta}(y^i\mid x)}{\pi_{\theta'}(y^i\mid x)}